capsule-corp-ternoa/ternoa-js/README.md

 ## Quick Start

-### OnChain Events
+### On Chain Events
 **What are chain events ?**
 Events are objects containing decoded values (data) provided by the chain in the result of any transaction executed using the `submitTxBlocking` function.
 At least one of these two `ExtrinsicSuccessEvent` or `ExtrinsicFailedEvent` events are provided for any transaction depending on its execution.
-While `submitTxBlocking` provides the SDK handlers with the list of main OnChain events **BlockchainEvents**, we also allow you to filter this list to get the ones you need.
+While `submitTxBlocking` provides the SDK handlers with the list of main On Chain events `BlockchainEvents`, we also allow you to filter this list to get the ones you need.

 An example to filter only the events list of a balance transfer transaction :